Task File Syntax

 vars map Task-scoped variables

-sources list Glob patterns for incremental builds and watch mode
+sources list or string Glob patterns for incremental builds and watch mode.
+A bare name resolves to a source preset (e.g. sources: go)

 generates list Output file patterns for timestamp-based incremental builds